Doctoral comprehensive exam and seminar requirements

 PowerPoint presentation

-To ensure useful feedback, the student is required to provide copies of their PowerPoint (or presentation) slides at least two working days before the seminar.
+To ensure useful feedback, the student must provide copies of their presentation slides (PDF or PowerPoint format) to the Chemistry Graduate Coordinator at least two working days before the seminar.

 Evaluation

-The Evaluation Committee consists of the research advisor/supervisor, and at least three other faculty members, usually members of the student’s Advisory Committee; evaluations will be completed by all faculty members present.
-The supervisor chairs the seminar.
+The Evaluation Committee consists of the research advisor/supervisor, and at least three other faculty members, usually members of the student’s Advisory Committee.
+In addition, evaluations can also be submitted by other faculty members present at the seminar.
+The supervisor chairs the seminar and will be responsible for gathering the evaluations.

 • Preparation, content, and organization.